monero-project/kovri-site/kovri.i2p/_i18n/it/contributing-docs.md

-# Contributing

 ## Quality Assurance
-- View our [Quality Assurance](https://github.com/monero-project/kovri-docs/blob/master/i18n/en/quality.md) guide to get an idea of proposed workflow
+- View our [Quality Assurance](https://github.com/monero-project/kovri-docs/blob/master/i18n/it/quality.md) guide to get an idea of proposed workflow

 ## Compliance
 - We aim for complete C++11/14 compliance; feel free to use this to your advantage with your work